microbus-io/copyrighter/README.md

 import _ "github.com/microbus-io/copyrighter/i"
 ```

+Run `go generate` from the command line in the root directory of the project.

 ### Copyright Notice

 The first comment surrounded by `/*` and `*/` (on separate lines with nothing else added to those lines) or one where each line starts with `//` will be recognized as the copyright notice.